 Plant Tissue Analysis

-Plant tissue analysis provides a more accurate estimation of essential nutrient concentrations vs. soil analysis.
-Analysis includes total nitrogen (N), phosphorous (P), potassium (K), Calcium (Ca), Magnesium (Mg), Copper (Cu), Zinc (Zn), Manganese (Mn), Iron (Fe), and Boron (B).
-Sulfur (S) is available upon request.
+Plant tissue analysis is appropriate for situations where an elemental deficiency is suspected.
+It provides a more accurate estimation of essential nutrient concentrations than soil analysis.
+Analysis includes total nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), copper (Cu), zinc (Zn), manganese (Mn), iron (Fe), sulfur (S), and boron (B).

 Don’t see a service you need?

-For plant diseases/nematodes, please see the Plant Disease and Nematode Diagnostic Services website.
+For plant diseases/nematodes, please see the Plant Disease and Nematode Diagnostic Services page.

-For fertilizer, pesticide, or forage analysis, please see the Mississippi State Chemical Laboratory website.
+For fertilizer, pesticide, or forage analysis (where protein content, etc., is desired), please contact the Mississippi State Chemical Laboratory.